+This assignment consists of developing and presenting a poster on a critical analysis of a social policy related to a social justice theme by examining the tensions associated with knowledge production and consumption.
 Students are encouraged to become active participants of knowledge production, evaluation and dissemination in ways that are consistent with social justice values and principles discussed in the course.
-Students are also asked to interrogate the tensions and contradictions that emerge for them as they unpack the theoretical, epistemological and practice assumptions guiding the course.
+Students are also asked to interrogate the tensions and contradictions that emerge for them as they unpack the theoretical, epistemological and practice assumptions guiding the course through the analysis of a social policy.
 The purpose of this assignment is to help students not only trace their own learnings, but also engage with how such learnings can be disseminated theoretically in ways that legitimize their own interpretations and analysis of the issues and ideas they examine.
 Particular emphasis will be placed on how students integrate their learnings from the course into all parts of this assignment.

-During the first class, the instructor will provide the list of policy areas from which to choose a topic and self-assign to a group.
+During the first class, the instructor will provide the list of policy areas from which to choose a topic of interest and self-assign to a group.
+Groups of 4-5 students will be formed.
 Once groups are formed, a dedicated group page will be created on D2L for each group.
 Please ensure to apply your teamwork skills to collaborate with others and support one another in each of the following part.
-Dedicated asynchronous times are put in place so that students will have opportunities to meet with group members and with the instructor in support of this poster assignments.
+Dedicated asynchronous times are put in place so that students will have opportunities to meet with group members and consult with the instructor in support of this poster assignments.